“Should I get a solar battery?” – said basically everyone

 Keeping it simple; most Hybrid Solar Systems have two outputs.

-2. The backup / crucial load output.
+2. The backup / crucial loads output.

 Until most recently, the backup output was typically capable of delivering 20-60% of a typical homes power requirements.
 This meant that in a grid outage, some of the appliances in the home wouldn’t operate when the grid went down.
 However, crucial appliances such as lights, Wi-Fi and fridges would stay powered.